dmp-labs/dmp-af/docs/getting-started/quick-start.md

 This script:

 1. Installs dbt dependencies
-2. Compiles the Jaffle Shop project
+2. Compiles the Jaffle Shop projects
 3. Generates `target/manifest.json`

+All files are mounted to the Airflow container, so you can use them in the next step.

 ## Step 4: Configure Airflow Pools